adamsilver/maintainablecss.com-jekyll/_chapters/03-reuse.md

 ## How can we reuse a style?

-If we want to reuse a style, one option would be to comma-delimit selectors inside a well-named file, which if you're into SASS is exactly what `@extends` does.
+If we want to reuse a style, one option would be to comma-delimit selectors inside a well-named file, which if you're into SASS is exactly what `@extend` does.
 For example, if multiple elements need red text, we could do this:

 	.someThing,
 	.anotherThing {